xanhacks/ctf-docs/docs/android/04-root-avd-device.md

 1. Create a new virtual device on AVD.

 !!! warning
-    Pick any image that does NOT say **Google Play** in the target column.
+    Pick any image that does NOT say **Play Store** in the target column.

 ![Your virtual devices]({{ base_url }}/assets/img/android/your_virtual_devices.png)